Why Auto ApproveResourcesFAQ

 If you are considering car loan refinance, it’s a good idea to get a copy of your credit report and look for any errors.
 Correcting any errors can improve your score a good deal.
 Reviewing your report can also give you an idea of what areas you can improve on.
 But if your score is higher than it was when you initially financed, refinancing might be worth it.

-Another way you can secure a lower interest rate on your car loan is if the market rates have decreased since you initially financed your car.
-The car market has been all over the place in the past several years, so this will very much depend on when you actually financed.
+Another way you can secure a lower interest rate on your car loan is if market rates have decreased since you initially financed your car.

-Sure, there are ways to pay off your loan early without refinancing.
-But if you do refinance your loan you can save money while doing so.
-When you shorten your repayment period lenders will often give you a lower interest rate which can save you a significant amount of money.
+When you shorten your repayment period, lenders will often give you a lower interest rate which can save you a significant amount of money.
 If you couple this with a better credit score, it can mean a significantly lower interest rate.
 A shorter period also means you will be paying interest for less time, so you can save a lot of money in the long run.

 Even if you might not necessarily qualify for a lower interest rate, refinancing might still be a good idea for your finances.
-When you refinance your loan you can change your repayment period.
+When you refinance your loan, you can change your repayment period.
 If you are having trouble making monthly payments, lengthening your repayment period can spread out your repayment over more time and thus reduce your monthly payments a good deal (we are talking hundreds of dollars per month).
-While you will end up paying more over the life of the loan, this can still be a good move for you.
-Loosening up extra money every month can allow you to allocate that money to other payments, which may be important to you and help your overall financial health.

 Just as there are times when refinancing your car is a great idea, there are also times when refinancing does not make sense.
-If any of the following apply to you, it might not be a good time to refinance.

-You have an older car.
+• you have an older car

 If your car is older or has a lot of miles on it, chances are you will have a hard time refinancing your loan.
 Cars that are ten years old (or older) or have more than 100,000 miles on them are less likely to be approved for refinancing.